Hello hello: Betterer, updated version of this post here.

 Choose similarly sized potatoes so that they cook at the same rate, and don’t require too much testing.
 The potatoes must also be mashed, or better still, put through a ricer while still hot.
 The egg question is an easy one.
 The nonnas are all in agreeance – eggs are a no-no in potato gnocchi.
 Some people *ahem, Tobie Puttock* do use eggs because they make the dough easier to handle, but this ‘Paris style’ method results in a tougher, more rubbery product says Marcella Hazan.

 How much flour to use?
 Between 250-320g per kg of potato, but erring on less flour where possible.
 The less flour used, the lighter the gnocchi will be.
 With all that in mind, hope you’re ready to make your first batch of gnocchi!
 A couple of other tips – the sauce must be ready before you start cooking the gnocchi.
 Gnocchi must be made by hand – there are no shortcuts; do not use the food processor for this or you’ll end up with gluey dough.
 Lastly, pay attention to the second last step where Marcella details how to cook the gnocchi and test for doneness – I think this is where most people think the hard part is over and cook them until they float.

-- Put the potatoes, skin on in a large pot of water and bring to the boil.
-Cook until tender – avoid testing too often as puncturing them makes them waterlogged.
+- Put the potatoes, skin on, in a large pot of water and bring to the boil.
+Cook until tender – avoid testing too often as puncturing the potatoes them makes them waterlogged.